Fall 2017 Interns

 Talgat Brown is studying Economics and minoring in Entrepreneurship.
 He is from Yazoo City, MS, and came to Ole Miss for the business program and overall level of educational opportunity (along with the fact that it is the only university with a Navy ROTC branch).
 Talgat has had an interest in sustainable efforts since he was 15 and wants to make a positive impact on the environment.
 After college, Talgat wants to continue with his education and finish his mechanical engineering degree and obtain an MBA.
 He is involved with the UM Financiers club, Investment club, and Ole Miss Outdoors, and Garden Club.
 In his free time Talgat loves to read, go to the gym, and take day trips to various locations and explore.
 Talgat wanted to work as a Green Student Intern to give back to the community and work in an team based environment.

-Taylor Robertson is senior Psychology major and Environmental Studies minor from Batesville, Mississippi.
-She has two cats named Indie and Reggie; and she loves pasta.
-Taylor grew up raising cattle and helping her family and her passion for sustainability is rooted in her agricultural background.
-She is interested in horticultural therapy and its effects on stress and stress related disorders, and plans to work as a Horticultural Therapist after she graduates.
-Taylor looks forward to helping bring about positive change on campus through composting and other sustainability practices.
+Taylor Robertson is senior psychology major from Batesville, Mississippi.
+She grew up raising cattle and gardening with her family and her passion or sustainability is rooted in her agricultural background.
+Taylor’s interest in sustainability revolves around the human-nature connection and plans to work as a Horticultural Therapist after she graduates.